 % complete formula: [(hour remaining) ÷ (hours remaining + hours recorded)] x 100 = % effort remaining.

 If you roll up these calculations across the entire project, you should be able to understand how you are tracking to time budget.
-But don’t be fooled by time line completion dates.
-Due to task slack you will not be able to accurately predict calendar completion dates solely relaying on this calculation.
-This topic will be discussed in my next blog.
+But don’t be fooled by timeline completion dates.
+Due to task slack, you will not be able to accurately predict calendar completion dates solely relying on this calculation.
+This topic will be discussed on my next blog.

 Project Manager Takeaway

-- Ask your project members hour many hours are left to complete the tasks and calculate the % complete versus asking “what % complete are you”?
+- Ask your project resources hour many hours are left to complete the tasks and calculate the % complete versus asking “what % complete are you”?

 - Ask your teenager ”what material have you not reviewed for the test tomorrow”?